 Select a clothing photo to upload.

-[Optional] Enter a description of the changes you want in the prompt field.
+[Optional] Enter a description in the prompt field.
 For example, "Add window in background".

-Select Model and choose a different Virtual Model.
+Select Model and choose a Virtual Model from the list.

 Select Pose and choose a preferred position for the model.

 Use Size to set the dimensions of the image.
-Choose from Square, Portrait, or Landscape.
+Choose from Square, Portrait, or Landscape sizes.

-Select the arrow button to generate new images with your changes in place.
+Select the arrow button to generate a new image with your changes in place.

 Stage 3: Generate images from different angles [optional]